jannisborn/covid19_ultrasound/data/README.md

 ## Current dataset size (July 2020)
 - Convex:
-  - 131 videos (58x COVID, 24x bacterial pneumonia, 46x healthy, 3x viral pneumonia)
+  - 108 videos (33x  COVID, 23x bacterial pneumonia, 49x healthy, 3x viral pneumonia)
-  - 28 images (16x COVID, 7x bacterial pneumonia, 5x healthy)
+  - 33 images (18x COVID, 7x bacterial pneumonia, 8x healthy)
+  - 21 videos from the Butterfly dataset (19 COVID, 2 healthy, see below how to use the provided scripts to process the data)
 - Linear:
   - 20 videos (4x COVID, 2x bacterial pneumonia, 10x healthy, 4x viral pneumonia)
-  - 5 images (3x COVID, 2x bacterial pneumonia)
+  - 6 images (4x COVID, 2x bacterial pneumonia)

-- Soon more will be added!
+- Data with artifacts (30 images, 2 videos): For the sake of completion, we provide a folder with images and videos that we found but did not include in our dataset due to artifacts (arrows, bars) in the image or because of unclear labels.
+For more information and comments by medical experts, see our [metadata](https://docs.google.com/spreadsheets/d/1t-tLMjMod6W-nAjkuxmO0CLsiyalFIOp92k_XD_yeo8/edit#gid=1181682638) sheet or metadata [csv](dataset_metadata.csv).

+- We are constantly updating the dataset with new data - any contributions are appreciated!

 ## Updates
+- **11.7.2020**: Database update - We added an up to date csv file with all metadata, and new videos that were contributed from the Northumbria Specialist Emergency Care Hospital (17 images and 4 videos of healthy patients)
 - **22.6.2020**: Database update - We added 46 new videos (18x COVID, 1x bacterial pneumonia, 27x healthy).
 - **16.5.2020**: The [ICLUS
   project](https://www.disi.unitn.it/iclus) released ~60 videos